cmpycc/.github/README.md

 # Dear GitHub,

-bruh why is the profile of creating a README.md for an organization profile different from the one personal profiles
+bruh why is the process of creating a README.md for an organization profile different from the one personal profiles